January 30th - February 12th, 2023

 Saturday, February 11 (B, L, D)

 Today we drive to Nagpur to board our flight back to Delhi.
-Depending on our flight time (TBA), we may have the opportunity to go into Pench for one last tiger safari.
+Depending on our flight time (TBA).

 Group farewell dinner in Delhi this evening to celebrate our trip and toast to an amazing Indian experience.
 All guests have their own dayrooms to freshen up or stay overnight.
 Depart on a late evening flight out tonight or overnight at the JW Marriott Hotel New Delhi Aerocity.